Audio Inpainting in Time-Frequency Domain with Phase-Aware Prior: Abstract

 \section{Abstract}

-The so-called audio inpainting problem in the time domain refers to estimating missing segments of samples within a signal.
-Over the years, several methods have been developed for such type of audio inpainting.
-In contrast to this case, a time-frequency variant of inpainting appeared in the literature, where the challenge is to reconstruct missing spectrogram columns with reliable information.
-We propose a method to address this time-frequency audio inpainting problem.
-Our approach is based on the recently introduced phase-aware signal prior that exploits an estimate of the instantaneous frequency.
-An optimization problem is formulated and solved using the generalized Chambolle–Pock algorithm.
-The proposed method is evaluated both objectively and subjectively against other time-frequency inpainting methods, specifically a~deep-prior neural network and the autoregression-based approach known as Janssen-TF.
-Our proposed approach surpassed these methods in the objective evaluation as well as in the conducted listening test.
-Moreover, this outcome is achieved with a substantially reduced computational requirement compared to alternative methods.
+We address the problem of time-frequency audio inpainting, where the goal is to fill missing spectrogram portions with reliable information.
+Despite recent advances, existing approaches still face limitations in both reconstruction quality and computational efficiency.
+To bridge this gap, we propose a method that utilizes a phase-aware signal prior which exploits estimates of the instantaneous frequency.
+An optimization problem is formulated and solved using the generalized \mbox{Chambolle--Pock} algorithm.
+The proposed method is evaluated against other \mbox{time-frequency} inpainting methods, specifically a~deep-prior audio inpainting neural network and the autoregression-based \mbox{approach} known as Janssen-TF.
+Our proposed approach surpassed these methods by a large margin in the objective evaluation as well as in the conducted subjective listening test, improving the state of the art.
+In addition, the reconstructions are obtained with a~substantially reduced computational cost compared to alternative methods.